Alx-nder/automated_recommendations/README.md

 location, count>    loc1, count
                     loc2, count
+run epsilon algo for recommendation
+        generate 2 random numbers between 0 and 1
+        if n1<'n2' randomly select from options
+        if n1>='n2' select highest count
-run epsilon algo for recommendation select random or fixed from db where data = foo in db
+select random or fixed from db where data = foo in db

 this does not ask what you are interested in, rather, it finds out